unibo-spe/spe-slides/content/05-version-selection/_index.md

 https://github.com/semantic-release/semantic-release

-* Based on the Angular convention and Javascript, but configurable
+* Based on the Angular convention and JavaScript, but configurable
 * Determines the version number
 * Generates commit-based release notes
 * Runs the publishing steps